Kerim Çalhanoğlu

-Kerim Çalhanoğlu (born 26 August 2002) is a German professional footballer who plays as a left-back.
+Kerim Çalhanoğlu (born 26 August 2002) is a German professional footballer who plays as a left-back for Prva NL club Vukovar 1991.

 Club career

 Çalhanoğlu began his youth career at SC Pfingstberg-Hochstätt and VfL Neckarau, before joining Waldhof Mannheim in 2015.
-A year later, he moved to the youth academy of 1899 Hoffenheim.
+A year later, he moved to the youth academy of TSG Hoffenheim.
 In mid-2020, he joined the under-19 team of Schalke 04, before signing a professional contract with the club in September 2020, lasting until 2024.
 He made his professional debut for Schalke in the Bundesliga on 5 March 2021, starting in the home match against Mainz 05.

 On 10 December 2022, he joined on loan 2.
 Bundesliga club SV Sandhausen for the second half of the season.

 On 13 June 2023, he agreed to join Greuther Fürth.

 International career

 Çalhanoğlu began his youth international career with Turkey, appearing in three matches for the under-16 team in 2017.
 He switched to represent Germany the following year, appearing for the under-16 and under-17 teams.
 In 2019, he was included in Germany's squad for the 2019 UEFA European Under-17 Championship in the Republic of Ireland.
 He played in all three of Germany's matches at the tournament, in which the team was eliminated in the group stage.
 In 2020, Çalhanoğlu debuted for the Germany under-19 team, appearing in two matches.